abhitrueprogrammer/dotfiles-ubuntu/README.md

 [ x ] Get obsidian from web after github signin

+[  ] Make zen detect user name and setup the desktop file

 # LONGTERM:
 [ ] Make this UNIX compatible (both for linux and macos)